We now accept guest posts from qualified writers.

 What We Look For in a Guest Post

-If you review the articles on Be Brain Fit, you’ll notice that they are in-depth, well-researched, and evidence-based but presented in a way that is easy to understand.
+If you review our articles, you’ll notice that they are in-depth, well-researched, and evidence-based, but presented in a way that is easy to understand.

 Our content also has a consistent and distinctive style and voice.

 Here are some of the things we expect for all content on our site, including guest posts:

 - All article topics must be relevant to our readers and our core mission.
 Click on these links to see what this means.

 - Your writing must be unique — not published elsewhere, online or off.